 Treatments for the conditions seen with MS may include:

 - Medicines (talk with your provider to see what medicines may be an option for you)

 - Equipment such as canes, braces, or walkers

 - Rehabilitation activities

-Rehabilitation varies depending on your symptoms and how severe they are.
-MS rehabilitation may help you to:
+Rehab varies depending on your symptoms and how severe they are.
+MS rehab may help you to:

 - Get back functions that are important for daily living